Night on the Galactic Railroad (film)

-Night on the Galactic Railroad (銀河鉄道の夜, Ginga Tetsudō no Yoru) is a 1985 Japanese anime film directed by Gisaburo Sugii, based on the 1934 fantasy novel of the same name by Kenji Miyazawa.
+Night on the Galactic Railroad (銀河鉄道の夜, Ginga Tetsudō no Yoru), also known as Giovanni and Campanella in some markets, is a 1985 Japanese anime film directed by Gisaburo Sugii, based on Hiroshi Masumura's manga adaptation of the 1934 fantasy novel of the same name by Kenji Miyazawa.
 The film's screenplay was written by Minoru Betsuyaku.
 Its plot follows a young cat named Giovanni (voiced by Mayumi Tanaka), who journeys on a train with his classmate Campanella (Chika Sakamoto) through the Milky Way galaxy.

 Produced independently by the animation studio Group TAC, the film was released by Nippon Herald Films on July 13, 1985.
 It was awarded the Ōfuji Noburō Award in the same year.

 Plot

 Giovanni is a young, bluish-colored cat, whose father is away on a fishing trip and whose mother is ill at home.
 At school, during a lesson about the Milky Way, Giovanni's teacher asks him what the galaxy is composed of.
 Giovanni knows that it is made of stars, but is unable to say so, and his classmate Campanella does the same to save Giovanni from their fellow schoolmates' teasing.
 After school, Giovanni works a typesetting job at a print shop, and buys a loaf of bread and some sugar.
 He returns home to find that no milk was delivered that day, so he heads to the dairy, where he is told by an elderly cat to return at a later time.

 That night, the Centaurus Festival, or the Festival of Stars, takes place in the town.
 Upon reaching the festivities, Giovanni is mocked by his classmates for expecting an otter-skin coat from his father.
 Giovanni runs to the top of a hill at the edge of town and gazes up at the night sky.
 A steam train suddenly appears, and Giovanni boards it.
 On board, he is joined by Campanella, and as the train sets in motion, the two observe fields of flowers outside the windows of their train car.
 The train travels past the Northern Cross and halts at a stopover, where Giovanni and Campanella disembark.
 They walk down a flight of steps and are directed by a sign towards "The Pliocene Coast", where they find their teacher leading an excavation of fossils from crystallized sands.